-We all have seen failures in adopting Scrum in an organisation.
+We all have seen failures in adopting Scrum in an organization.
 And hey, it’s part of the whole concept to fail fast, use inspect & adapt and correct it the way you think is best.
-Typically large organisations face challenges in adopting Scrum at a large scale.
-There are various reasons why agile adoptions do not create the effects you wished for – flexibility in the development, code quality, self-learning development teams and more.
+Typically large organizations face challenges in adopting Scrum at a large scale.
+There are various reasons why agile adoptions do not create the effects you wished for — flexibility in the development, code quality, self-learning development teams and more.

 In such cases we normally try to find out on a team level what we can improve.
 But seldom do we investigate in the Product Owner’s role and how it was lived during the agile adoption.

 In this series of 3 blog posts I want to explore how Product Owners behave according to typical patterns and archetypal habits and how to overcome their flaws within the organisation.

 The product owner’s responsibility is to maximize the value of the product resulting from work of the development team(s).
 Yet, Scrum does not tell how product owners should act to reach maximum value for their products.
 This is up to the agile organization to decide how to achieve this.

 Also product owners “own” their product backlog.
 They ensure that all product items in the backlog are ordered according to the set goals and value created by each item.
 Product owners are accountable to make the product backlog visible and transparent and are there to help the development team understand the items they need to implement in the upcoming sprints.

 An important principle to note is described in the Scrum Guide:

 For the Product Owner to succeed, the entire organization must respect his or her decisions.
 The Product Owner’s decisions are visible in the content and ordering of the Product Backlog.
 No one can force the Development Team to work from a different set of requirements.